 Visiting scholars are encourage to participate in colloquia, audit classes, consult members of the faculty, use University Libraries.
 As non-employees, visiting scholars should come with their own funding and are not entitled to salary, housing, office space or benefits other than those privileges cited above.

 Applications are accepted year round, however, for priority consideration candidates should email their application by 1 May for visits starting in Fall Semester and 1 October for visits in Spring or Summer Semester.
-To apply, complete visiting scholar application (questions 1-10), current cv, and a cover letter detailing research interest and reason for the visit.
+To apply, complete the visiting scholar application (PDF), questions 1-10, and provide a current CV and a cover letter detailing research interest and reason for the visit.
 Complete packet must be forwarded to East Asian Studies.

 International Visiting Scholars